Substra/substra-documentation/src/entry_points/glossary.md

 ## A

 - **Algorithm**: An algorithm specifies the method to train a model on a dataset.
 It specifies the model type and architecture, the loss function, the optimizer, hyperparameters and, also identifies the parameters that are tuned during training.
-For now, concretely, an algorithm corresponds to a tar.gz/.zip containing a Dockerfile andPython scripts.
+For now, concretely, an algorithm corresponds to a tar.gz/.zip containing a Dockerfile and Python scripts.
 There are three types of algorithms:
   - classic algorithm
   - composite algorithm, which makes it possible to train a trunk and head model.
 The trunk being potentially shared among all nodes.
 The head remaining private to the node where it was trained.
   - aggregate algorithm, used to aggregate models or model updates.
 An aggregate algorithm does notneed data to be used

 - **AggregateTuple**: An AggregateTuple corresponds to the specification of an aggregation task of several model /model updates using an aggregate algo.
 It leads to the creation of one model / model update.

 - **Assets**: Assets are objects that define a ML project, and have to be implemented by an organization before being added in the Substra network.
-Substra registers, stores and organizes computations on four different kinds of Assets: Objectives, Datasets, Algorithms and, Models.
-These assets can be private or shared depending on their permission regime.
+Substra registers, stores and organizes computations on four different kinds of Assets: [Objectives](#o), [Datasets](#d), [Algorithms](#a) and [Model](#m).
+These assets can be private or shared depending on their [permission](#p) regime.
 [Source : Substra Whitepaper](https://arxiv.org/abs/1910.11567)

 ## C